elfi-dev/elfi/docs/usage/BOLFI.rst

 Now we can immediately proceed with the inference.
 However, when dealing with a Gaussian process, it may be beneficial to take a logarithm of the discrepancies in order to reduce the effect that high discrepancies have on the GP.
+(Sometimes you may want to add a small constant to avoid very negative or even -Inf distances occurring especially if it is likely that there can be exact matches between simulated and observed data.)
 In ELFI such transformed node can be created easily:

 .. code:: ipython3

     log_d = elfi.Operation(np.log, model['d'])

-As BOLFI is a more advanced inference method, its interface is also a bit more involved.
-But not much: Using the same graphical model as earlier, the inference could begin by defining a Gaussian process (GP) model, for which we use the `GPy <https://sheffieldml.github.io/GPy/>`__ library.
-This could then be given via a keyword argument ``target_model``.
+As BOLFI is a more advanced inference method, its interface is also a bit more involved as compared to for example rejection sampling.
+But not
+much: Using the same graphical model as earlier, the inference could begin by defining a Gaussian process (GP) model, for which ELFI uses the `GPy <https://sheffieldml.github.io/GPy/>`__ library.
+This could be given as an ``elfi.GPyRegression`` object via the keyword argument ``target_model``.
 In this case, we are happy with the default that ELFI creates for us when we just give it each parameter some ``bounds`` as a dictionary.